The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i covering fraction around haloes

 \subsection{Redshift evolution of \ion{O}{i} covering fractions}

 Motivated by the observation above, we present in Fig.~\ref{fig:covf_median_z_ev} the redshift evolution of the \ion{O}{i} covering fraction for high-mass haloes.
 Specifically, since we evaluated the covering fractions along three perpendicular directions, we associate to each halo a covering fraction probability density defined by a Gaussian function with a mean and standard deviation derived from the three \ion{O}{i} covering fractions values.
 By summing the probability density functions associated to haloes with mass $M_h > 10^9\,\text{M}_\odot$, we obtain at each redshift a \ion{O}{i} covering fraction distribution.
 The evolution of the median and $16^{\rm th}$ and $84^{\rm th}$ percentiles of this distribution are shown in Fig.~\ref{fig:covf_median_z_ev}, when selecting a column density threshold of $10^{13}$ cm$^{-2}$ (black circles and shaded region).
-At higher redshift, $z=8$, the probability of encountering a halo with a larger $f_{\rm cov, OI}$ is higher than at $z=5$, at the end of reionization.
+Larger \ion{O}{i} covering fractions are more likely to be observed at high redshift ($z=8$) than at the end of reionization ($z=5$).
 This suggests that, within the virial radius, the neutral oxygen column density is on average higher at higher redshift, consistent with the trend observed in the evolution of the radial profiles in Fig.~\ref{fig:rad_prof_cd_10}.
 A similar behaviour is shown when a higher column density threshold of $10^{14}$ cm$^{-2}$ is adopted, with average values of covering fractions approximately $0.15$ lower.
 A declining neutral oxygen density with decreasing redshift is also found in observations of metal ion absorbers \citep[][]{Becker2019}, which suggest a similar evolution in the ionisation state.
-However, the incidence of absorbers is not directly comparable to the covering fraction, as it also depends on the halo mass function and it accounts for the presence of neutral oxygen in the IGM outside the virial radius.
-For low-mass haloes ($M_h < 10^9\,\rm{M}_\odot$) we point out that despite the large scatter, an overall decrease in the \ion{O}{i} covering fraction can be appreciated from Fig.~\ref{fig:covf_halomass}.
+However, the incidence of absorbers is not directly comparable to the covering fraction, as it also depends on the halo mass function and it accounts for the presence of neutral oxygen in the IGM outside the virial radius. {For haloes with $M_h < 10^9\,\rm{M}_\odot$ we point out that despite the large scatter}, an overall decrease in the \ion{O}{i} covering fraction can be appreciated from Fig.~\ref{fig:covf_halomass}.
 This is probably also due to reionization, that in these low-mass haloes has been shown to cause a drop in the baryonic mass between $z=7$ and $z=5$ \citep[][]{Zier2025}.